 honor of Mr. Cless.

-Hugh K. Gagnier became senior vice president, engineering and
+Hugh K. Gagnier became senior vice president, identification

-operations in July 2006, where he previously served as its senior vice
+solutions and services in October 2014, where he previously served as

 Philip Gerskovich joined Zebra as senior vice president, corporate development, in 2005.
 He became senior vice president, new growth platforms in Sept.
 2011.
 Previously, Mr. Gerskovich was corporate vice president and general manager of new business, commercial printing division for Eastman Kodak Company from 2004 until he joined Zebra.
 From 1999 to 2003, he was corporate vice president and chief operating officer, digital and applied imaging, at Kodak.
 His previous positions included vice president of internet appliance business unit, Data General Corp. from 1995 to 1998, director, server product marketing, Dell Inc., from 1994 to 1995, and program director OEM and technology marketing, RS/6000 division, International Business Machines Corporation, from 1992 to 1994.
 Mr. Gerskovich received a B.S. degree in computer engineering from the University of Illinois.